Keeping up with weeds SUCKS. Especially when they start taking over your beautiful lawn or garden beds that you worked so hard on.

 - You have to refill your string constantly

-- You’re at the mercy of your battery or gas tank
+- You’re at the mercy of your battery life or tank of a gas trimmer

 - It’s not as heavy